Using Different Forex Analysis in Trading

 Market Sentiment Analysis is what determines whether the market is either a bull or a bear, depending on the current and future fundamental outlook.

-The fundamental factors shape the sentiment analysis, while the technical analysis basically helps the visual side of the market with the sentiment which applies the framework for each and every trade that is made.
+Fundamental factors shape the sentiment analysis, while the technical analysis basically helps the visual side of the market with the sentiment which applies the framework for each and every trade that is made.

-In order to become the best at Forex trading, you need to know how to use each of these to become the most effective trader.
+In order to become your best at Forex trading, you need to know how to use each of these to become the most effective trader.
 You shouldn’t just focus on one type of analysis to make a trade, if you see a trade you really enjoy, and think you can make a decent chunk off of it.

 If you proceed to purchase this trade, and the trade then goes to a 100 pip move in the other direction because one of the banks went into bankruptcy, this is because everyone else is trading in the other direction, and you’re stuck with the bankrupt.
 You just lost a lot of money with just that one trade.
 This is because you did not think about fundamental or sentimental analysis in the process.